 Mattress recycling options are limited in the U.S., but the number of programs is growing since mattresses can be taken apart for their components and recycled.
 King County, Wash., for example, recently expanded its recycling program to include mattresses.

 Are thrift stores allowed to sell used mattresses?

 Most thrift stores choose not to accept used mattresses for resale.
 But some, including St. Vincent de Paul, will take your old mattress for recycling or reuse.

 Call ahead to local thrift stores and charities in your neighborhood to see if they accept used mattresses.
 If your mattress is still in good condition, you can also try giving it away on Freecycle or selling it on sites like Craigslist.

 About 90 percent of the average mattress can be recovered for recycling.
 If you can’t find a recycler near you that will accept your old mattress, you can also take it apart and recycle the component materials yourself.
 Some mattress materials, such as the steel coils, can actually make you money at the recycling center.

 Keep in mind that mattresses are very difficult to disassemble.
 If you’re feeling ambitious, check out this DIY guide from How Stuff Works for tips and step-by-step instructions.

 Box springs are made up of a steel cage, wood frame and cotton outer layer.
 After the box spring is disassembled, all of these components can be recovered for recycling.
 Any recycler or reuse agency in your community that accepts mattresses should also accept your used box spring.

-Likewise, the foam used in memory foam, latex foam and Tempur-Pedic mattresses is completely recyclable.
-It’s just a matter of finding a recycler that accepts it.
+Yes, the foam used in memory foam, latex foam and Tempur-Pedic mattresses is completely recyclable.
+It’s just a matter of finding a recycler that accepts it, which can be difficult.
 Most recyclers that accept mattresses should accept foam varieties, but you may want to ask first before lugging your mattress down to the recycling center.